Henry Underhill: Personal life and education

 Underhill was born in Oxford in 1855.
 He attended Christ Church Cathedral School and was a private pupil of the artist William Riviere.
-After his father’s death in 1896, Underhill took over as proprietor of the family’s provisions merchants store at 7 High Street, Oxford.
+At one time, he lived at 20 Bardwell Road.
+After his father's death in 1896, Underhill took over as proprietor of the family's provisions store at 7 High Street, Oxford.
 He ran the shop until his own death in 1920.

 For much of his life, Underhill participated in charitable endeavours for the George Street Congregational Sunday School and the Oxford branch of the Band of Hope (now Hope UK), organising outings and providing entertainment for the city’s poorer children.
-One of Underhill’s earliest magic lantern shows was given to the pupils of the Oxford Ragged School, which his grandfather, father and uncle had helped to establish.
+One of Underhill's earliest magic lantern shows was given to the pupils of the Oxford Ragged School, which his grandfather, father and uncle had helped to establish.

-Underhill died on 2nd October 1920 aged 65 after a long bout of cancer.
+Underhill died on 2 October 1920 aged 65 after a long bout of cancer.
 He is buried in Wolvercote Cemetery.

 Oxfordshire Natural History Society and lantern slide lectures

-Underhill was active in Oxford’s intellectual community and helped to found the Oxfordshire Natural History Society.
-He served as the society’s secretary before becoming its president in 1893.
+Underhill was active in Oxford's intellectual community and helped to found the Oxfordshire Natural History Society.
+He served as the society's secretary before becoming its president in 1893.

 Throughout the 1880s and 1890s, Underhill gave eleven lectures to the society on a variety of topics.
 All of his lectures were illustrated by his hand-painted and photographic lantern slides.
-His lectures for the society include:
+His lectures for the society included: